 Building Your AI Talent Acquisition Stack

 Start with the capabilities that deliver the highest ROI fastest.
-Based on the SHRM data and Deloitte’s deployment research, the priority order for most TA teams is:
+Based on SHRM data and Deloitte’s deployment research, the priority order for most hiring organizations is:

 1. AI sourcing - Immediate time savings, largest database coverage, fastest pipeline impact